elastic/kibana/.buildkite/scripts/lifecycle/assert-own-tests-ran.md

 # Assert that our modified test(s) actually ran in CI

-It'd be nice if ci told us if our tests actually ran
+As a feature developer it'd be nice if ci told me if my own tests actually ran...the tests I modified in my pr.

 First we need to run this check on a completed ci run.
 Probably means running this within `.buildkite/scripts/lifecycle/post_build.sh`